eminentspoon/phatbeat-node/README.md

 //cleanly disconnects the GPIO pins used
-//note: this only detaches the LEDs pins, the current state of the LEDs will remain as per last redraw module.exports.teardown = teardown;
+//note: this only detaches the LEDs pins, the state of the LEDs will remain as per last redraw module.exports.teardown = teardown;
 ````